HelpSeeker/Quality-Webm/README.md

 Functionality (both implemented and planned):

 - [x] Adjust video bitrate based on bpp value
-- [x] Copy input video stream if codec is compatible
-- [x] Copy input audio streams if ALL streams have a compatible codec
+- [x] Smart stream copying.
+Webm-compatible streams will be copied, unless user set filters prevent it
 - [x] Multi-threading by encoding the footage simultaneously in separate parts
-- [x] Option to print a rough estimate of the resulting file size
+- [x] Option to print an estimate of the resulting file size
 - [x] Allow to switch between VP9 and VP8
 - [x] Use Opus as standard audio codec
 - [x] Use Vorbis as fallback codec, if Opus encoding fails (see [this bug tracker](https://trac.ffmpeg.org/ticket/5718))
 - [x] Set audio bitrate for each audio stream based on the channel count
-- [ ] Include the bitrate of copied streams into the file size preview
-- [ ] Differentiate between audio streams with different codecs
+- [x] Switch to mkv container, if image-based subtitles are being used ([as the conversion from image- to text-based subtitles isn't trivial](https://linux.goeszen.com/extract-subtitles-with-ffmpeg-from-a-ts-video-file.html))
 - [ ] Option to choose the input video/audio bitrate
 - [ ] Free mkv mode.
-Switches from webm to mkv and allows all free codecs.
+Switches from webm to mkv and allows all free codecs
+- [ ] Include bitrate of copied video streams in the file size preview